tubalmartin/karma-chai/README.md

 [Chai](http://chaijs.com) + [Sinon-Chai](http://chaijs.com/plugins/sinon-chai) + [Sinon](http://sinonjs.org/) for [Karma](http://karma-runner.github.io)

 *What makes this plugin different from `karma-sinon-chai`?*
-* This plugin uses (and will always use) the latest compatible versions of every library.
+* It uses (and will always use) the latest compatible versions of every library.
+* It uses `peerDependencies` only.
 * No `bower` dependency.

 Installation